Skip to content

 What problem it solves

 Simplifies the process of connecting LLMs to private and domain-specific data by providing purpose-built abstractions for data ingestion, indexing, and retrieval.
+It handles the "glue" code between data sources and LLM prompts.

 Where it fits in the stack